-- 9 hours of graduate work may be transferred in from another AACSB accredited university.
+- 12 hours of graduate work may be transferred in from an accredited university.

-- Courses transferred in are transferred as TR (no grade) and do not effect the Drake GPA.
+- Courses transferred in are transferred as TR (no grade) and do not affect the Drake G.P.A.

 - Transfer credits earned before admission are counted on the following scale: